w3c/wai-curricula/content/content-author/clear-content.md

 {% include excol.html type="middle" %}

 Discuss visual aspects that contribute to clear, easy to read, and easy to understand content.
-These include sufficient contrast ratios, fonts that are easy to read, grouping, spacing, text alignment, and others.
+These include sufficient contrast ratios, fonts that are easy to read, text spacing, text alignment, content grouping, and others.
+For more details, see [Designer Module 1: Visual Design](/curricula/designer-modules/visual-design).

 When content authors can specify the visual appearance, they must ensure that it is accessible.
 When content authors cannot specify the visual appearance, they must collaborate with other team members, such as designers and developers, to ensure accessibility of the content.